Anne-Louise Sarks: Other Australian work

 In 2016 Sarks directed A Fiery Maze, a new work written by Tim Finn, based on lyrics by Dorothy Porter, and performed by Finn and Abi Tucker.
 The show was remounted for the Sydney Festival in 2017.

 In 2017 Sarks directed Merchant of Venice for Bell Shakespeare.
 Writing in The Australian, Chris Boyd argued the work was one of the greatest productions by the company: "By any measure, this is great theatre."
 She directed Pamela Rabe in the one-woman show The Testament of Mary, by Colm Toibin.
 The Age praised Rabe for giving a "chiselled, authoritative performance".

 In 2018 she directed Blasted for Malthouse Theatre.
 Alison Croggon wrote that, "It’s hard to think of a better director for this text than Sarks", describing the production as "riveting, real and unreal, like a nightmare".
 Jana Perkovic, at The Conversation, wrote, "It is the work of a director who has come into her full powers and has nothing left to prove."

+Personal life

+Sarks's partner is the journalist and political commentator Sean Kelly.
+They have a son.